NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/All-Profiles/UKCore-Specimen.page.md

 <a name="extension:sampleCategory"></a>
 <h4 class='additional-Guidance-Submenu'> extension:sampleCategory </h4>
 Allows the categorisation of a sample into either tumour or germline.
+Only required for WGS Cancer Testing, not currently part of the Order Management MDS.
 Additional terms may be added upon review though the valueCodeableConcept.text field MAY be used as a free text representation if needed.

 ```json
 "extension": [